flatland-association/flatland-book/resources/travelwise/data_model.md

 Travel Wise Data Model
 ===================

+This page gives technical details to the general approach of [Travel Wise](../travelwise).

 ## Building Blocks

 Flatland represents RL view of the world: agent policies act on the env upon receiving a (partial) observation of the env state.